-Asset writedowns During January this year Rio Tinto plc (LON:RIO) announced US$14 billion of asset writedowns.
-There was a reduction of US$10-11 billion in the carrying value of the group's aluminum assets (mostly those acquired by the 2007 takeover of Alcan), an impairment charge of $3 billion for coal assets acquired during 2011, and a number of other smaller writedowns.
+During January this year Rio Tinto plc (LON:RIO) announced US$14 billion of asset writedowns.
+There was a reduction of US$10-11 billion in the carrying value of the group’s aluminum assets (mostly those acquired by the 2007 takeover of Alcan), an impairment charge of $3 billion for coal assets acquired during 2011, and a number of other smaller writedowns.

 What this means is that Rio Tinto plc (LON:RIO) has a recent history of paying over the odds for assets.
 Will there be further writedowns?
 I don’t know, but the company has repeatedly reduced the carrying value of the Alcan assets, such that it has now written down something like US$28 billion of the US$38 billion purchase price.

-Norway What's Norway got to do with anything?
+What’s Norway got to do with anything?
 Well, the country has the largest sovereign wealth fund in the world.
-The "Government Pension Fund – Global", established in 1990 to invest Norway's surplus oil income, has a current asset value of US$737 billion and holds about 1% of the entire shares of global equity markets.
+The “Government Pension Fund – Global”, established in 1990 to invest Norway’s surplus oil income, has a current asset value of US$737 billion and holds about 1% of the entire shares of global equity markets.

 The fund has an “ethical” screen, but not a very severe one.
 It’s something of an embarrassment, then, that Rio Tinto plc (LON:RIO), unlike its big Footsie peers, doesn’t come up to scratch.
 Rio is ranked alongside Indian company Vedanta Resources as a no-go miner on account of ”Actions or omissions that constitute an unacceptable risk of the Fund contributing to … severe environmental damages”.

-A poor investment?
-Let's be generous and say that the past is the past.
-Rio's previous chief executive, Tom Albanese, was given the heave-ho after the asset writedowns I mentioned, and new man Sam Walsh is well respected within the industry.
+Let’s be generous and say that the past is the past.
+Rio’s previous chief executive, Tom Albanese, was given the heave-ho after the asset writedowns I mentioned, and new man Sam Walsh is well respected within the industry.
 Walsh has promised that Rio will be a very different company going forward, particularly with regard to discipline in capital allocation, which includes acquisitions.